nkoster/api-skeleton/README.md

 # api-skeleton
-Very basic API skeleton as a starter for a nodejs REST API project.
+Very basic skeleton as a starter for a nodejs REST API project.